vvo/tzdb/README.md

 - if the time zones are in the same country
 - if the DST or summer time offsets are the same
-- if the non DST, non summer time offsets are the same
+- if the non-DST, non-summer time offsets are the same
 - then we group the time zones
 - the "main" time zone name (`name` attribute), is always the one from the most populated city